Georgian Verbs, a guide

 Dictionaries

-- Comprehensive English-Georgian Dictionary, requires subscription, 25₾ per year.
+- Comprehensive English-Georgian Dictionary, now free (previously required a subscription at 25₾ per year).

 - translate.ge, contains CGED, among other dictionaries of dubious quality.